Southern cross Labyrinth

 Unusual labyrinth in L'Agulhas

 The Southern Cross labyrinth created and designed by Yvonne Hope.
 The concept was inspired by the Southern Cross stars.
 It is a pathway of gravel edged by 505 bottles.
 The four stars of the constellation are depicted using 4 colours.
-Gold,white, cerulean and cobalt.
+Gold, white, cerulean and cobalt.

 For centuries, the Southern cross has been used by sailors and adventurers.
 There are 4 main stars.
 There are 2 bright stars to the left.
 To find the celestial South Pole, draw a line from the head star, Gacrux, through the lowest star, Acrux, and continue down till reaching a bright star, Achernar.
-Then draw a line from the pointer star closet to the cross, Hadar, and bring your hands steadily closer together till they meet.
+Then draw a line from the pointer star closest to the cross, Hadar, and bring your hands steadily closer together till they meet.
 They are pointing at the celestial South Pole.
 Drop a line down to the horizon.
 That is due south from where you are.

 The labyrinth can be found at 8 Golf Street, next to the Shell Museum.
 Please call to make an appointment